TBD54566975/sdk-report-runner/.github/actions/specs-report/README.md

    ...
    ```

-## Update the Action Code
+## Maintaining the Action Code

-The [`src/`](./src/) directory is the heart of your action!
+The [`src/`](./src/) directory is the heart of the action!
 This contains the
 source code that will be run when your action is invoked.
-You can replace the
-contents of this directory with your own code.

 There are a few things to keep in mind when writing your action code: